-As of 31 December 2019, the carrying amounts of trade receivables approximated their fair values due to the short-term maturities of these assets.
+As of December 31, 2021, the carrying amounts of trade receivables approximated their fair values due to the short-term maturities of these assets.
+The reclassifications are related to intercompany receivables and subrogation recoverable, where under Solvency II the subrogation recoverable is considered to be part of the expected future cash flows and therefore accounted for in the technical provisions.